Excerpts from the Jeffersonian Republic project:

 No other weapons were apparent, but more disturbing things were.
 The ship was a mess.

-The Newton-class research ships carried six standard small craft bays, of the same dimensions as Aurora's, eighteen meters square by four deep.
+The Newton-class research ships carried six small craft bays, two thirds the size of Aurora's, eighteen meters long by nine wide by four deep.
 They were arranged in triangular cross-section around the central hull in two groups of three, fore and aft of the grav-wheels.
 Two of the six bays were missing, deliberately cut off it seemed.
 Three of the other four were standing empty with their rolling hatches open, one of them jammed halfway by what looked like a meteor impact.
 The last was closed, but looked like it hadn't been opened in years.

 Aurora dispatched drones, and her robots.
 The bridge was empty, the engineering spaces; the one shuttle bay with its hatch still closed was also vacant.
 The grav-wheels were explored.
 Hatches between sections had been frozen shut by years of exposure to vacuum and extremes of temperature, in direct sunlight and absolute shadow.
 Aurora's remotes climbed outside, or flew on their little reaction jets, to search through hull breaches torn open by impacts which had never been repaired.